Drakwrizz/Drakwrizz/README.md

+## About me

-- 👋 Hi, I’m @Drakwrizz
+- Hi, I’m @Drakwrizz
-- 🌱 I’m currently learning programing at EPITA
+- I’m currently learning programing at EPITA
+- I use archlinux btw.

 <!---
 Drakwrizz/Drakwrizz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.